Navy nuclear engineer charged with trying to pass secrets - NewsBreak

 Authorities say he also provided instructions for how to conduct the furtive relationship, with a letter that said: “I apologize for this poor translation into your language.
 Please forward this letter to your military intelligence agency.
 I believe this information will be of great value to your nation.
 This is not a hoax.”

-After weeks of back and forth over email, the undercover agent in June sent Toebbe about $10,000 in cryptocurrency, describing it as a sign of good faith and trust, the FBI says.
+In June, the FBI says, the undercover agent sent $10,000 in cryptocurrency to Toebbe, describing it as a sign of good faith and trust.

 The memory card also included a typed message that said, in part: “I hope your experts are very happy with the sample provided and I understand the importance of a small exchange to grow our trust.”

-The FBI conducted similar dead–drop exchanges over the next several months, including one in August in eastern Virginia for which Toebbe was paid roughly $70,000.
-In that instance, prosecutors say, he concealed in a chewing gum package a memory card that contained schematic designs for the Virginia–class submarine.
+The FBI conducted similar dead-drop exchanges over the next several months, including one in August in Virginia in which Toebbe was paid roughly $70,000 and concealed in a chewing gum package a memory card that contained schematic designs for the Virginia-class submarine, according to court documents.

 The complaint alleges violations of the Atomic Energy Act, which restricts the disclosure of information related to atomic weapons or nuclear materials.